 Town Hall strives to make sure that everyone can participate fully in our programs.
 We make every effort to provide real-time captioning, ASL interpretation, translation and transcription services, and physical accommodations upon request.
 Please contact firstname.lastname@example.org with questions, to request any of these services, or to let us know other accommodations that would allow you to participate fully.

 Town Hall believes that everyone deserves access to fresh ideas, art, and conversations.
 We strive to ensure that the cost of admission is never a barrier to participation.
-That’s why our financial model is rooted in radically affordable tickets: almost all Town Hall-produced events are just $5, and many events are free.
+That’s why our financial model is rooted in radically affordable tickets: almost all Town Hall-produced events are available on a sliding scale starting at $5, and many events are free.
 Beginning in September 2019, all Town Hall-produced programs will be free for everyone ages 22 and under.
 If the ticket price to a Town Hall-produced program still poses a barrier for you, please contact email@example.com for economic accommodations.

 Economic Access for Rental Partners – We operate our stages with the same deep commitment to economic accessibility; our performance spaces are the most affordable in the region among similarly sized venues.
 We underwrite rental rates and related services for other small and midsized nonprofits and mission-aligned producers to help level the cultural playing field and ensure that everyone can afford to take the stage.
 Beginning in 2019-20, Town Hall will explore strategies to provide additional subsidy and support to producers who don’t often see themselves reflected in the Seattle arts & civic ecosystem.